 Pennsylvania Water Discharge Data — Searchable and Tracked

 Facilities across Pennsylvania report what they discharge into rivers, streams, and waterways under NPDES (National Pollutant Discharge Elimination System) permits.
-We make those public records searchable, show when reported values exceed legal permit limits — known as exceedances — and send you alerts when new data is published.
+We make those public records searchable and show when reported values exceed permit limits — known as exceedances.
+Subscribe to email digests for specific facilities, counties, or parameters.

-See it in action · set up email alerts for specific facilities
+See it in action · subscribe to email alerts for specific facilities

 Permits Tracked